varunkumardev/amitmerchant1990.github.io/_posts/2020-11-01-how-to-upgrade-application-codebase-to-use-PHP-8-features-rector.md

 }
 ```

-And that's how you can upgrade any codebase to PHP 8.0 just like that!
+And that's how you can upgrade about any codebase to PHP 8.0 just like that!